juhamyllari/pentomino-tiler/README.md

 # Pentomino Tiler
 A Java application that tiles a board with pentominoes!
 (The project is coursework for [TiraLabra](https://github.com/TiraLabra/2018-1))

-Pentomino Tiler can now be run, but it has no user interface yet.
-Stay tuned!
+Pentomino Tiler finally has a (very basic) JavaFX GUI.
+It isn't pretty but it works!

 Links to weekly reports:
 * [Week 1](Documentation/Weekly_Report_1.md)